rosflight/rosflight_docs/docs/index.md

 ## What are ROScopter and ROSplane?

 One of the primary goals of ROSflight was to have the firmware do as little as is necessary, keeping it simple and allowing other higher-level software running on the companion computer to do most of the work.
 ROScopter and ROSplane are two examples of that higher-level software, and have been developed to work seamlessly with ROSflight.
-Both are built on the ROS framework and are designed to be very easy to understand and modify, serving as a base library for higher-level autonomy that can be easily built on.
+Both are built on the ROS2 framework and are designed to be very easy to understand and modify, serving as a base library for higher-level autonomy that can be easily built on.
 They are also useful if you need higher-level autonomy but aren't interested in developing it yourself.

 Although we provide these libraries for those who want them, ROSflight is fully independent and can be used with different autonomy stacks or no autonomy stack at all.